rohit-agarwal/k12BandwidthCalculatorApp/README.md

 # k12BandwidthCalculatorApp

 #navigate to the directory where you wish to create the repository
-# execute the following command - creates a repository for the user
+#execute the following command - creates a repository for the user
-git int
+git init

 # clone the repo to the newly created workspace
 git clone https://github.com/rohit-agarwal/k12BandwidthCalculatorApp.git